orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ### Security Policy

 Stewards shall put in place and document a cybersecurity policy that applies to their Projects.
 That policy has goal of:
-- encourage developing of secure products
+- encourage developing of secure Open Source software in by Projects under its stewardship
 - effective handling of vulnerabilities by developers of that product including documenting, addressing and remediating vulnerabilities, and sharing of information concerning discovered vulnerabilities in the Open Source community
-- describe the process of voluntary reporting to a CSIRT (see below)
+- describe the Project's vulnerability reporting and handling processes, including policies regarding voluntary reporting to and coordination with a national CSIRT (see below)

 The Steward may have the policy in paper or electronic form, but it must be "verifiable".
 As the relationships between Stewards and their Projects vary, the Policy should take into account their common mode oe operations.